-As Director of Apheresis, Dr. Fernando oversees all the Apheresis activities for the UC Davis Medical Center including plasma and red cell exchanges, white cells and plalate reductions and stem cell collections in both adult and pediatric patients.
-She is currently working on developing and implementing the photopheresis program which will be only the second one in Northern California.
+As Director of Apheresis, Dr. Fernando oversees all the Apheresis activities for the UC Davis Medical Center including stem cell collections in adult patients (both autologous and allergenic) and plasma and red cell exchanges, white cells and platelet reductions in both adult and pediatric patients.
+She was instrumental in developing and implementing the photopheresis program which is the only one in Northern California (inland).

 Dr. Fernando is tne of three transfusion service attendings who consults on patients with difficult red cells or platelet transfusions and provides customized support to patients undergoing stem cell transplantations.

 Dr. Fernando actively participates in several committees for the American Society for Apheresis and is on the Program Relations Committee for Foundation for the Accreditation for Cellular Therapies (FACT).
 She is also a FACT Inspector for both Apheresis and Cord Blood Collections.
 Dr. Fernando holds memberships with the American Association of Blood Banks, California Blood Bank Society, International Society of Blood Transfusion, and Sacramento Latino Medical Association.